 What do epidemiologists do?
 A year ago you may have been forgiven for not having heard of this particular job title.
 But Covid-19 has meant that the study of disease outbreaks has become essential to workers in almost every industry.
 As more and more people require their expertise to make sense of the pandemic, their work is changing.
-Dr Kavita Trivedi, 44, is an epidemiology consultant.
+Dr. Kavita Trivedi, 44, is an epidemiology consultant.
 Until March her work focused on antibiotic stewardship, which is making sure antibiotics are used appropriately in order to combat antibiotic resistance.
-Now most of her time is spent working with companies to help them implement the right policies, keep their employees safe and prevent the spread of infection.
-Dr Trivedi explains how her work has changed in the past six months.
+Now, most of her time is spent working with companies to help them implement the right policies, keep their employees safe and prevent the spread of infection.
+Dr. Trivedi explains how her work has changed in the past six months.

 How did you become an epidemiology consultant?

 I did my undergraduate degree and then I went to medical school, where I became interested in global health.
-I spent a year in India doing a research project, where I looked at nutritional status across a group of women in a low-income area, and became more interested from that experience.
+I spent a year in India doing a research project, where I looked at nutritional status across a group of women in a low-income area, and became more interested in that experience.

 What kind of work did you do before becoming an epidemiology consultant?